jmtsuji/Ca-Chlorohelix-allophototropha-RCI/lake_survey_analysis/README.md

   - Thus, I disabled CAT taxonomy classification within ATLAS
   - I made a single edit to the `Snakefile` by simply commenting out `"genomes/taxonomy/taxonomy.tsv",` under `rule genomes`.

+(Both of these issues were addressed in future releases of ATLAS.)

 ### Process the metagenome data
 A config file and sampel ID file for the run have already been created at `lake_metagenomes/config.yaml` and `lake_metagenomes/samples.tsv`.
 If you want to create config files for yourself, you can use the `atlas init` command as documented in the ATLAS repo.

 Notes:
 - make sure you modify the `config.yaml` file in the `lake_metagenomes` folder so that `database_dir` is a real directory on your machine.
+  - You will also want to check that the memory and thread counts match what you hope to use on your server.
-- you might have to modify the filepaths for the samples in the `samples.tsv` file so that they are correct on your system.
+- you might also have to modify the filepaths for the samples in the `samples.tsv` file so that they are correct on your system.

 Start the ATLAS run
 ```bash